 Understanding how much time (really) goes into making a quick, short video.
 Yaaay!
 It’s tres magique!

-“I just need a super simple video.
+“I just need a super simple, easy video.
 Nothing complicated.
 It can even be a single cut from one camera angle.
 Isn’t that how Alfred Hitchcock shot the movie “Rope?”
 That’s it—a piece of cake!”

 I said this to myself as I attached a 24mm tilt-shift lens onto my camera body.
 I had just purchased two white event tents.
 One for my wife to use to display her artisan jewelry and another to display my fine art photography at art shows.
 After working with the tents for a few shows, I quickly learned that folding them was not an easy task.
 As I looked around at other vendors, my suspicions were confirmed—no one has a clue of how to put a tent away nicely.
 In addition, once you have them folded, they need to fit back into a bag.

 The creators of these tents must have a degree in Origami because I could not figure out how to fold a tent so it would fit into a bag to save my life.

 I decided to take some time to figure it out.
 In the process, I decided it would just be easier to make a video so I could see how to do it.
 This would take less time than having to read notes about it.
 That makes sense doesn’t it?
 Then I decided that I would make it available on the web to help other tent owners.
 Since I run a photography and graphic design business, I needed to brand the video and come up with some nice music.